Skip to main content

 2. Apply your changes.

-vcluster create --upgrade VCLUSTER_NAME -n team-x -f vcluster.yaml
+vcluster create --upgrade my-vcluster -n team-x -f vcluster.yaml

-In this example, you map a service my-host-service in the namespace my-host-namespace to the virtual cluster service my-virtual-service inside the virtual cluster namespace team-x.
+In this example, you map a Service my-host-service in the namespace my-host-namespace to the tenant cluster Service my-virtual-service inside the tenant cluster namespace team-x.

-1. Modify vcluster.yaml to sync the ingresses from the virtual cluster to the host cluster.
+1. Modify vcluster.yaml to sync the Services from the Control Plane Cluster to the tenant cluster.

 replicateServices: